Suyashsharma8/Security-Analytics/Visualization of Threat Intelligence Threat Types.md

-This workbook is used to visualize the different threat types we get from the MDTI connector to Sentinel.
+This workbook is used to visualize the different threat types received from the MDTI connector to Sentinel.

 ```kql
 ThreatIntelligenceIndicator